jettmarlowe/til/machine_learning/what_is_a_model_head.md

 It's basically a thing you put on the model so it can handle a specific task.
-The output of the Transformer model is sent directly to the model head to be processed.
+For example, the output of the Hugging Face Transformer model is sent directly to the model head to be processed.
 <br>
 This cordless drill analogy doesn't track exactly, since in certain cases there can be multiple heads on one layer, or one head feeding data to another.
 <br>